metetrkn/currencyCalculator/README.md

 Feel free to open issues or submit pull requests if you have suggestions or improvements.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please reach out to [your email address].
+For any questions or feedback, please reach out to metetrkn52@gmail.com.